nickfmc/mawbot/readme.txt

 = Can I customize the appearance of the chatbot? =

 Yes, you can change the primary and secondary colors, position, bot name, and welcome message.

+= How can I optimize token usage and reduce API costs? =

+The plugin includes several token optimization features:
+1. Response caching - Store and reuse responses for commonly asked questions
+2. Selective context - Only send relevant training material with each request
+3. Conversation memory - Control how much conversation history is retained
+4. Model selection - Choose between more efficient or more capable models
+5. Cache management - Clear the cache when needed or set custom expiration times

 == Screenshots ==